animal shelter in austin, texas - data analysis

 Name: count, dtype: int64

-The Animal Type feature is a categorical feature with 5 categories: Bird, Cat, Dog, Livestock, and Other.
+Animal Type is categorical. the five values are Bird, Cat, Dog, Livestock, and Other.

 plot_univar_cat('Intakes Animal Types', 'Proportion of Animal Types in Intakes', 'Count', ['dog', 'cat', 'paw', 'crow', 'cow'], in_type_c)